• Skip to primary navigation

 • Bring the butter to the kitchen counter about 1-2 hours before starting the recipe.
 The butter must be creamy but not melted.

-• Ensure you make the recipe in a kitchen with a temperature above 20°C. If the temperature is below this, the butter will start "freezing" with adding eggs (especially if the eggs aren't at room temperature) and split.
+• Ensure you make the recipe in a kitchen with a temperature above 20°C. If the temperature is below this, the butter will start "freezing" when adding eggs (especially if the eggs are not at room temperature) and split.

 To solve this problem, some bakers take a cautious approach by using a blowtorch near the mixer bowl while mixing the ingredients.
-They carefully move the flame around to prevent any cooking or burning of the appliance.
+They carefully move the flame around to prevent the appliance from cooking or burning.

 The last solution is to change the order of ingredients: